The New Reign

 The New Reign is the debut EP by American progressive metalcore band Born of Osiris.
 It was released on October 2, 2007 through Sumerian Records.
 The New Reign was written entirely by drummer Cameron Losch when he was 14–16 years old and produced by The Faceless guitarist Michael Keene.
 It is also the last release by the band with guitarist Matthew C. Pantelis.
 Pantelis went on to join deathcore band Veil of Maya after The New Reign.

+In 2021, Joe Smith-Engelhardt of Alternative Press included the album in his list of "30 deathcore albums from the 2000s that define the genre".